Nikole Hannah-Jones: Career

-In 2003, Hannah-Jones began her career covering education, which included the predominantly African American Durham Public Schools, for the Raleigh News & Observer, a position she held for three years.
+In 2003, Hannah-Jones began her career covering education, which included the predominantly African-American Durham Public Schools, for the Raleigh News & Observer, a position she held for three years.

 In 2006, Hannah-Jones moved to Portland, Oregon, where she wrote for The Oregonian for six years.
-During this time her assignments included feature work, demographics, and then government and census beats.
+During this time, her assignments included feature work, demographics, and then government and census beats.

 In 2007, to commemorate the 40th anniversary of the 1965 Watts riots, Hannah-Jones wrote about the impact on the community of the National Advisory Commission on Civil Disorders, also known as the Kerner Commission.

-From 2008 to 2009, Hannah-Jones received a fellowship from the Institute for Advanced Journalism Studies which enabled her to travel to Cuba to study universal healthcare and Cuba's educational system under Raul Castro.
+From 2008 to 2009, Hannah-Jones received a fellowship from the Institute for Advanced Journalism Studies which enabled her to travel to Cuba to study universal healthcare and Cuba's educational system under Raúl Castro.

-In 2011, she joined the nonprofit news organization ProPublica, which is based in New York City, where she covered civil rights and continued research she started in Oregon on redlining and in-depth investigative reporting on the lack of enforcement of the Fair Housing Act for minorities.
+In 2011, she joined the nonprofit news organization ProPublica, which is based in New York City, where she covered civil rights and continued research she had started in Oregon on redlining and in-depth investigative reporting on the lack of enforcement of the Fair Housing Act for minorities.
 Hannah-Jones also spent time in Tuscaloosa, Alabama, where the decision in Brown v.
 Board of Education had little effect.

 Hannah-Jones was elected as a member of the American Academy of Arts and Sciences in 2021.

-In 2021, Hannah-Jones told CBS News that "All journalism is activism".

-In January 2022, Hannah Jones and teacher Sheritta Stokes launched the 1619 Freedom School in Waterloo Iowa, inspired by the 1960s Freedom Schools of the civil-rights movement.
-The program is a five day a week, 2 hour literacy enrichment for the Waterloo school district for grade-school students.
+In January 2022, Hannah-Jones and teacher Sheritta Stokes launched the 1619 Freedom School in Waterloo, Iowa, inspired by the 1960s Freedom Schools of the civil-rights movement.
+The program is a five-day-a-week, two-hour literacy enrichment for the Waterloo school district for grade-school students.

 The New York Times

 In 2015, Hannah-Jones became a staff reporter for The New York Times.

 Hannah-Jones has written about topics such as racial segregation, desegregation and resegregation in American schools and housing discrimination, and has spoken about these issues on national public radio broadcasts.

 She writes to discover and expose the systemic and institutional racism that she says are perpetuated by official laws and acts.

 Her work on racial inequalities has been particularly influential and is cited widely.
 Hannah-Jones reported on the school district where teenager Michael Brown had been shot, one of the "most segregated, impoverished districts in the entire state" of Missouri.
 Reviewer Laura Moser of Slate praised her report on school resegregation, which showed how educational inequality may have been a factor in the death of Brown.

 Hannah-Jones was a 2017 Emerson Fellow at the New America Foundation, where she worked on a book on school segregation.
-The book, The Problem We All Live With, is due out in June 2020 from Chris Jackson's One World imprint at Random House.
+The book, The Problem We All Live With, was due out in June 2020 from Random House's One World imprint.

 Hannah-Jones is a 2017 recipient of the MacArthur Foundation fellowship.
 The award cited her "Chronicling the persistence of racial segregation in American society, particularly in education, and reshaping national conversations around education reform."